anonymous-ai-researcher/emnlp2026-id4315/README.md

 Cost scales as `pairs × bins × 2` forward passes per model and task.
 Nothing is trained, so a sweep is inference only.

-## Scope and limits

-- **The prescribed trajectory depends on the instance distribution.** It is computed from the tasks this code generates.
-Changing lengths, depths, or the balance of answer classes changes `CD_P`, and therefore changes what counts as premature.
-Two runs are comparable only if they share a distribution, and the crossings this code produces need not match those of another implementation of the same task family.
-- **Timing, not location.** The whole residual stream is transplanted, so the measure says when the answer was fixed, not which variable carries it.
-Spatial localization needs a different tool, and a fitted one.
-- **Low accuracy is uninformative in both directions.** When a model is near chance, the flip signal is dominated by guessing and the estimated `U` stays indistinguishable from zero.
-A null reading there is not evidence of faithfulness.
-- **The entity-tracking reference program is approximate.** Violations measured on it are reported as exploratory, never as certified.

 ## Extending